troydieter/0x4447_product_maintenance/README.md

 # 🧢 Maintenance

-This stack will deploy a t2.nano EC2 instance with auto shutdown - useful for maintenance work in AWS.
+This stack will deploy a t2.nano EC2 instance running Amazon Linux 2 with auto shutdown - useful for maintenance work in AWS.

-On a regular basis we have to do maintenance work in clients AWS accounts, for example:
+On a regular basis we have to do maintenance work for AWS clients accounts, for example:

 - Do a DB migration.
 - Move objects form one S3 Bucket to another.
 - Check different volumes types.
 - etc.

-We got tired of creating an instance and waiting for it to boot, installing some default tools, and then remember to either shut it down, or termiante it.
+We got tired of creating an instance and waiting for it to boot, installing some default tools, and then remember to either shut it down, or terminate it.

-This stack solves this problem by making a EC2 Instance, installing all the tools that we need at boot time, and then automatically shut it down after 30 minutes if the ec2-user session is idle.
-This way we always have access to our Maintenance server, and we don't have worry that our clients have to pay for unused resources.
+This stack solves this problem by making a EC2 Instance, installing all the tools that we need at boot time, and then automatically shut it down after 30 minutes of ssh session inactivity.
+This way we always have access to our Maintenance server, and we don't have worry that our clients having to pay for unused resources.

+Our custom Bash script checks the ec2-user session, and when it detects inactivity it will set a `shutdown` 30 min in the future.
+If activity is detected in the session the `shutdown` is silently removed.
+This process repeats itself every 15 sec.
+You can check the `/var/log/messages` to see what is exactly happening.

+# Make it your own

+This stack is straght forward to clone and edit the CloudFormation file to modify to your needs.
+The EC2 configuration can be found [here](https://github.com/0x4447/0x4447_product_maintenance/blob/master/07_Resources/EC2/_index.json).
+You can edit either the `UserData` or `Cloud-Init` to install extra things that you need for your work.

 # DISCLAIMER!